 Dogs do not attend the first day of class.

 This class is $80.
 Fees for classes are subject to change and are non-refundable.
+For more information about our refund policy, visit our Training Class FAQ page.

 Is your dog reactive or aggressive to humans or other dogs?